-Instead of having one or more feature stones, as with most rings, eternity rings feature identically sized and identically cut gemstones, set halfway or all the way around the circumference of the ring.
+Instead of having one to five feature stones, as with most rings, eternity rings feature identically sized and cut gemstones, set halfway or all the way around the circumference of the ring.
 A symbol of never-ending love, eternity rings are traditionally given by a husband to his wife as a gift to commemorate their wedding anniversary.
 Though they can also be used to celebrate the birth of a child, or on any occasion significant enough for a declaration of love.

 Eternity rings are embellished with a circle of gemstones, which is why they are often seen as a form of wedding band.
 Eternity rings can be traced back almost 4000 years, to the time when the Ancient Egyptians established the tradition by giving rope rings to their loved ones as a symbol of eternal commitment and love.
 The earliest extant eternity rings are simple circles made of metal, set with various stones either on one half or running the entire circumference of the ring.
 Some early examples of eternity rings were designed in the form of a snake devouring its own tail – a common symbol representing ‘eternity’ and eternal love.